gtvj/gtvj.github.io/_posts/2021-02-28-practice-routine-2021-03-update.md

 * Try to **space out my learning** so that I get a little rusty between sessions (a suggestion from Make It Stick).
 This is especially relevant to the limitation exercises I'm using with Solo.
 * Do more practice with a **looper**
-* Broader 'following an ear training course' to be more generally about activities around **learning music theory**
+* Broaden 'following an ear training course' to be more generally about activities around **learning music theory**

 <div class="info">
 <h2>How I practice</h2>